josephsnyder/doc-test/Documentation/RunningandUploadingTests.rst

 The configuration process sets up the test environment and prepares the system to perform the test functions.
 Once configuration is complete the tests are ready to be run.

 Testing is run from a command prompt, such as the Terminal in Linux and either the Cygwin Shell , Git Bash Shell, or the Windows command prompt in Windows.
 From any of these options, changing directory (cd) to the Testing Binary Directory of your test installation and entering \"ctest\" will run every test that has been created.
 Other ctest options allow or disallow specific tests or groups of tests to be run.
-To see usage information for ctest along with the list of available options enter \"ctest --help\" (Figure 80).
+To see usage information for ctest along with the list of available options enter \"ctest --help\".

 .. parsed-literal::